shr1k/shr1k.github.com/source/about/index.markdown

 Playing with tech is fun -- I charitably refer to myself as [a hacker](http://www.catb.org/esr/faqs/hacker-howto.html#what_is).

 You can catch me lounging about on [Twitter](https://twitter.com/shr1k), [Hacker News](https://news.ycombinator.com/user?id=shrikant), or occasionally, in times of dire need, on [Google+](http://gplus.to/shrik).
-If you're not a social media sort of person and would like to get in touch to vent/complain/hire/chat/heckle, why don't you [drop me a line the old-fashioned way](http://scr.im/shr1k)?
+If you would like to get in touch to vent/complain/hire/chat/heckle, why don't you [drop me a line the old-fashioned way](http://scr.im/shr1k)?